Charles Duncan (politician): Early life

 Duncan was born on 8 June 1865 in Middlesbrough, England.
-He was the son of a ship's pilot.
-He was apprenticed to the engineering industry, and Elswick Ordnance Factory, Newcastle upon Tyne.
+He was the son of a ship's pilot, and was educated at a local church school until the age of 16.
+He was then apprenticed to the engineering industry, and the Elswick Ordnance factory, Newcastle upon Tyne.

 Career

 Trade unionism

-Duncan joined Amalgamated Society of Engineers, and was active in the trade union movement for the rest of his life.
+Duncan joined Amalgamated Society of Engineers in 1888, and was active in the trade union movement for the rest of his life.

 When the Workers Union was founded in 1898 by Tom Mann, Duncan was its first president.
 In 1900 he was elected secretary of the union, an office he held until 1929.
 In that year the Workers Union was merged into the Transport and General Workers' Union.

 He was honorary president of the National Union of Police and Prison Officers which existed between 1913 and 1918.
 The police strikes in 1918 and 1919 resulted in the Police Act 1919 which banned police from joining a trade union and from striking.

 Political career

-Duncan began his political career as a local councillor.
+Duncan became a socialist in 1887 and joined the Independent Labour Party in 1895.
+He began his political career as a local councillor.
 He was a member of Middlesbrough's town council from 1896 to 1900.

 He was elected at the 1906 general election as Member of Parliament (MP) for Barrow-in-Furness.
 During this period, he served as a whip.
 He earned the nickname 'Angel of Death' in World War I, because he toured the UK encouraging men to join the military; many of those would have died in the trenches.
 He held the seat until his narrow defeat at the 1918 general election by the Coalition Conservative candidate.

 Duncan attempted unsuccessfully to re-enter the Commons when two by-elections were held in The Wrekin, Shropshire, in quick succession in February and November 1920.

 At the 1922 election, he stood in the Derbyshire mining constituency of Clay Cross, winning the seat by a large majority from a divided Liberal Party.
 He was re-elected at the next four general elections, holding the seat until his death.

-Death
+Personal life

+In 1890, Duncan married Lydia Copeland.
+They did not have any children.